lavingiasa/CSCI201Final/Documentation/Requirments.md

 ----

 ##Car Design:
-+List of cars and all pertinent data
++ List of cars and all pertinent data
-	+Car speed
+	+ Car speed
-	+Car location
+	+ Car location
-	+Car destination
+	+ Car destination

 ----